I am back at my desk at Universal by early afternoon. Jay is checked into the Ambassador Hotel in the mid-Wilshire district. I call him.

 Castle is survived by his father and stepmother in Coral Gables, FL and his mother, stepmother and twin sisters in Ames, IA.

-The accompanying photo of Castle was taken the night before his death at a business meeting for the movie at Musso & Frank’s, Hollywood.
+The accompanying photo of Castle was taken the night before his death at a business meeting for the movie at Musso & Frank’s in Hollywood.